ashlinrichardson/hourglass/README.md

 ### Technical characteristics
 * useful for operations managers and researchers
-* fulfilling **Law of Requisite Variety**[^1] without overwhelming the user
+* fulfil **Law of Requisite Variety**[^1] without overwhelming the user
 * concise, first-principles, reusable, self contained, dependency free implementation
-* achieving the aims of Machine Learning without use of complex Mathematics and Statistics
+* achieve the aims of Machine Learning without use of complex Mathematics and Statistics
+* scalable: computer resource requirements are directly proportional to the input data size
-* performing Data Anonymization to protect personal privacy while also supporting increasing openness, transparency and accountability of public services
+* perform Data Anonymization to protect personal privacy while supporting increasing openness, transparency and accountability of public services

 [^1]: "Only variety can master variety, reducing disturbances and promoting harmonious order.
 Regulation is then possible only if the regulating system is as various and flexible (responsive to changes) as the system to be regulated."
 Introduction to Cybernetics (1956) by W. Ross Ashby